-Farmer protests: If laws are put on hold negotiations would be better says SC
+Farmer protests: SC to deliver verdict on Tuesday

 New Delhi, Jan 11: The Supreme Court has asked if the farm laws be put on hold for sometime.
 We do not know what negotiations are on between the farmer unions and Centre, a Bench headed by Chief Justice of India, S A Bobde said.
+The court will deliver its verdict on Tuesday.

 The SC hearing a challenge to the farm laws made by the Centre.
 The court also remarked that it is very disappointed with the way the entire process is going.